Jackthomsonn/Jackthomsonn/README.md

 ### Hey there! 👋

 <p>
-  Staff Software Engineer with a focus on aligning technical solutions to business goals.
+  Software Engineer with a focus on aligning technical solutions to business goals.
 Experienced in Cloud, DevOps, and modern full-stack development.
 </p>

 <a href="https://github.com/Jackthomsonn">